rverhag/SimpleGrblgui/README.md

 # SimpleGrblgui
-A very basic gui for Grbl v1.1f.
+A basic gui for Grbl v1.1f.
 Written in C# for .Net 4.5

-This interface is only to be used by people who wants a very basic gui for controlling GRBL from a Windows OS.
+This desktop app is only to be used by people who wants a very basic gui for controlling GRBL from a Windows OS.

 ![](https://github.com/rverhag/SimpleGrblgui/blob/master/WikiImages/Butterfly.jpg)